Władysław I Łokietek: Annexation of Pomerelia by the Teutonic Knights (1307–1309)

 On the advice of the German prior of the Dominican Order in Gdańsk, Władysław I Łokietek decided to bring the Teutonic Order in to help.
-At first it seemed that all went well, as the knights under Gunther von Schwarzburg, the commander of Chełmno, successfully drove the Brandenburgs from Gdańsk and then moved on to Tczew.
+At first, it seemed that all went well, as the knights under Günther von Schwarzburg, the commander of Chełmno, successfully drove the Brandenburgs from Gdańsk and then moved on to Tczew.
 However, the Prussian Grand Master did not listen to Prince Casimir, Władysław's governor residing in Tczew, and without a struggle took the city.
-Then the Knights took Nowe and in 1308 completed the campaign.
-Only Świecie remained in the hands of Władysław the Short.
-In April 1309 in Kuyavia there was a meeting between Władysław the Short and the Prussian Grand Master about the seizure of Pomerelia at which the Teutonic Order issued to the Prince an absurd bill for the relief of Gdańsk, and then offered to purchase the territory.
+Then the Knights took Nowe and in 1308, completed the campaign.
+Only Świecie remained in the hands of Władysław I Łokietek.
+In April 1309, in Kuyavia, there was a meeting between Władysław I Łokietek and the Prussian Grand Master about the seizure of Pomerelia, at which the Teutonic Order issued to the Prince an absurd bill for the relief of Gdańsk, and then offered to purchase the territory.
 Both proposals were rejected by Wladyslaw.
 Consequently, in July 1309, the Teutonic Knights began the siege of Świecie.
 The garrison surrendered the city only in September.
 In order to legitimize their conduct, the Knights purchased in September a questionable right to the district from Brandenburg.
 The annexation of Pomerelia enabled the Grand Master to finally transfer their capital from Venice to Malbork.